kaustubhgit07/kaustubhgit07/README.md

 ---

 ## About Me
 Results-driven and ambitious recent graduate with a bachelor’s degree and a Post Graduate Diploma in Big Data Analytics.
-Equipped with a strong foundation in data analysis and problem-solving, I demonstrate exceptional analytical prowess and the ability to extract valuable insights from complex datasets, enabling data-driven decision-making.
+Equipped with a strong foundation in data analysis and problem-solving, demonstrate exceptional analytical prowess and the ability to extract valuable insights from complex datasets, enabling data-driven decision-making.

 ---